-- 1. Accepting special favors as a result of a member's position with the Company from any person or organization with which the Company has a current or potential business relationship - Competing with the Company for the purchase or sale of property, services, or other interests. - 3.
-Acquiring an interest in a transaction involving the Company, a customer, or supplier (not including routine investments in publicly traded companies). - Receiving a personal loan or guarantee of an obligation as a result of a member's position with the Company. - Working for a competitor while an employee of the Company. - Directing business to a supplier owned or managed by, or which employs, a relative or friend.
+- or supplier (not including routine investments in publicly traded companies). - Receiving a personal loan or guarantee of an obligation as a result of a member's position with the Company. - Working for a competitor while an employee of the Company. - Directing business to a supplier owned or managed by, or which employs, a relative or friend.

-Directors should also disclose any actual or potential conflicts interest to the Chairman of the Board and the Compliance Officer, who shall determine appropriate resolution.
-All directors must recuse themselves from Board discussion or decision affecting their personal, business professional interests.
+Directors should also disclose any actual or potential conflicts interest to the Chairman of the Board and the Compliance Officer, who determine appropriate resolution.
+All directors must recuse themselves from Board discussion or decision affecting their personal. business professional interests.